amitsuneja/aws_complete_setup/Readme.md

 If you want a list of files that ever existed (i.e. including deleted files): git log --pretty=format: --name-only --diff-filter=A | sort - | sed '/^$/d'
 ----------------------------------------------------------------------------------------

-1l.
-Generate ssh key from aws portal by name Vpn.public	in portal and save it with name Vpn.public.ppk in your desktop.
-2. copy  Vpn.public.ppk in /tfFiles/keyDir/Vpn.public.ppk (already have entry in .gitignore file